-Assessment of Intellectual Ability using the Stanford Binet: Fifth Edition or WISC-V. Beginning in 2017 Gifted Minds will be offering achievement testing as well as psychometric testing for parents who are concerned that their child may be underachieving academically.
+Assessment of Intellectual Ability using the Stanford Binet: Fifth Edition or WISC-V. Gifted Minds also offers achievement testing using the WIAT-III for parents who are concerned that their child may be underachieving academically.

 Counselling for adults regarding parenting issues concerning intellectual giftedness and creativity

 Talks for parent groups, associations and schools

 Examples of topics that have covered in the past are provided below:

 • Latest insights on the assessment of gifted children: What does it all mean for my child?